ZackJorquera/petsc-rs/CONTRIBUTING.md

 #### `build-probe-petsc`

 This crate is used to probe for the petsc library.
-It also provides us with version information and build information stored in some of the headers files, like the size of ints and floats, if we are using complex or real numbers, and version information.
+It also provides us with version information and build information stored in some of the header files, like the size of ints and floats, if we are using complex or real numbers, and version information.
 The main reason why this is separated from petsc-sys is that it is useful for `petsc-rs` to know about some of this information.

 ### features